 The regression equation is based on the economic growth that is determined by government spending, government tax revenue and government non tax revenue.
 The economic growth in the model driven is therefore guided by the assessment of the factors; therefore the regression equation is guided by the factors mentioned above.
 The method that will be adopted by this study is the multiple regressions with OLS technique of estimation.
-Themodel has been specified below as;
+Themodel has been specified which are excluded in the model.
+The assumption of the error term is absence of serial correlation and heteroscedasticity.